Douglas P. Ament

 Douglas P. Ament is chief information officer for the United States Copyright Office.
 He was appointed to the position effective March 10, 2014.

-Among Ament’s duties will be managing and improving the Copyright Office IT enterprise, including strategic planning efforts, digital security initiatives, policy development, and operational and maintenance activities, as well as all research and development of new technologies that support the business processes and mission of the Copyright Office.
+In his position as chief information officer, Ament manages the Office’s information technology enterprise, including strategic planning efforts, digital security initiatives, policy development, and operational and maintenance activities, as well as all research and development of new technologies that support the business processes and mission of the Office.

-Ament assumes the position after serving as the Director of Information Technology for the Copyright Office since April 2009 and Chief of the Copyright Technology Office since July 2008.
-He led a major technical upgrade analysis for the Copyright Office as part of the Register’s 2011-2013 special projects, in which stakeholders from across the copyright spectrum offered recommendations and information about possible future strategies.
-Prior to joining the Copyright Office, he served in the Library of Congress Information Technology Services directorate, and before that as a federal IT consultant for more than 20 years supporting clients, including the U.S. Department of Justice, U.S. Coast Guard, U.S. Postal Service Headquarters, and the U.S. Navy.
+Ament formerly served as director of information technology for the Copyright Office (2009 to 2014) and chief of the Copyright Technology Office (2008 to 2009).
+He led a major technical upgrade analysis for the Office as part of the Register of Copyright’s 2011–2013 special projects initiative, in which stakeholders from across the copyright spectrum offered recommendations and information about possible future strategies.
+Prior to joining the Copyright Office, he served in the Library of Congress Information Technology Services directorate.
+Before that, he was a federal IT consultant for more than 20 years, supporting clients including the U.S. Department of Justice, the U.S. Coast Guard, the U.S. Postal Service Headquarters, and the U.S. Navy.

-Ament holds a Bachelor of Science degree in management from Nyack College and Seminary in Nyack, New York.
-He also earned Project Management Professional (PMP) certification from the Project Management Institute and completed graduate studies in Project Management at George Washington University and in Management Information Systems at the University of Maryland.
+Ament holds a BS in management from Nyack College and Seminary and a project management professional certification from the Project Management Institute.
+In addition, he completed graduate studies in project management at George Washington University and in management information systems at the University of Maryland.